Five Fun Facts About the Most Renowned Sporting Trophies

 Winning incredible trophies is at the heart of being a sporting champion.
-It takes serious effort to win a trophy for a team or individual sports, but there’s a more lighthearted side to trophies too.
-You may hear a basic rundown about a given trophy from commentators on TV, but there are plenty of interesting stories that they don’t have time for on broadcast television.
+It takes serious effort to win a trophy award for a team or individual sports, but there’s also a lighthearted side to trophies.
+You may hear a basic rundown about a given trophy from commentators on TV, but there are plenty of interesting stories that they don’t broadcast on television.
 Here at Cristaux, we love both the prestige and fun of trophies.
 Here are five facts that prove that trophies can be a lot more interesting than they seem.

 Goodbye, FIFA World Cup Trophy

 The Jules Rimet Trophy, which is awarded to the winner of the FIFA World Cup every four years, is soccer’s biggest international honor.
 In 1966, it also became one of Scotland Yard’s most-sought-after objects.
 Several months before that year’s World Cup was slated to start in England, the trophy was stolen from an exhibition in London.
 The day after the theft, a ransom demand was issued.
 Scotland Yard attempted a ransom exchange and named a suspect in the theft.
 Unfortunately they didn’t recover the trophy.
 It was found six days later by a man walking his dog.